-Mad Devs Customer University continues its series of publications to help customers in the IT industry maximize benefits in their work with contractors.
+Mad Devs Customer University continues its series of publications about pricing strategies to help customers in the IT industry maximize benefits in their work with contractors.
 Here, we will address the issue that many customers are implicitly or explicitly concerned about: does it matter where your team of developers is from?
 If so, how will geography affect your work with the team?
 What regions to choose from?

 First, it’s important to stress that geography matters, but it’s not the number-one factor.
 We want to take it off the table right away: you can find the right team for your project or organization anywhere on the globe.
 Modern communication technologies have made it possible to reach talents anywhere.